 If you want a mouse that will help you breeze through documents and apps with ease, you can't go wrong with the Logitech MX Master 3.
 This mouse is designed to fit your hands like a glove and is super comfortable at the same time.
 The crux of this mouse is the large thumb wing and its awesome connection profile.
 It has a total of 8 buttons out which 6 are programmable.

-The buttons carry ergonomics-friendly design.
-Apart from the standard right-click, left-click, and the scroll wheel, you will find the thumb buttons.
+The buttons carry an ergonomic-friendly design.
+Apart from the standard right-click, left-click, and scroll wheel, you will find the thumb buttons.

 Compared to its predecessor, the thumb buttons on Master 3 stack together so that you can easily use them as per your convenience without moving your fingers around much.